Exit Execution Workshop (Philadelphia) Part 1: Only 25% have successful exits.

 It is difficult to draw definitive conclusions about the success rate of exits in the technology industry.
 Most companies are private, and only rarely are the particulars of an exit transaction made public.
 Virtually all of the observations in this chapter are based on anecdotal evidence gathered in informal conversations at tech industry conferences or in discussions among mergers and acquisitions advisors serving the industry.

-So hard data is lacking.
-Few researchers have attempted to do a retrospective analysis because the lack of hard data would cast doubt on the statistical significance of any conclusions.
-The current dearth of hard exits data is hiding our belief that the vast majority of private tech company exits are not successful: only 25% of exits achieve their goals in terms of valuation and structure; 50% of exits don’t close, and a depressing 25% of companies starting an exit actually fail and go out of business.
+Research shows that the vast majority of startup companies are not successful: only 25% of exits achieve their goals in terms of valuation and structure; 50% of exits don’t close, and a depressing 25% of companies starting an exit actually fail and go out of business.
 If true, this may partially explain why hard data on exits is so hard to find.

 However, this may begin to change in the decade of the 2020s.
 Our boutique investment bank, Strategic Exits Partners, has begin to examine the exit history of thousands of private technology companies in support of research into the business models that lead to successful exits.
 We can anticipate generating hard data on tech company exits as part of this research.
 Perhaps our pioneering research will encourage other exit advisors and academics to do further research.